MSNAhamed/Learn-With-Source-Code/WebGL/README.md

 To create graphical applications on the web, HTML-5 provides a rich set of features such as 2D Canvas, WebGL, SVG, 3D CSS transforms, and SMIL.
 To write WebGL applications, we use the existing canvas element of HTML-5.

+WebGL is mostly a low-level rasterization API rather than a 3D API.
+To draw an image using WebGL, you have to pass a vector representing the image.
+It then converts the given vector into pixel format using OpenGL SL and displays the image on the screen.

+## WebGL – Coordinate System

+Just like any other 3D system, you will have x, y and z axes in WebGL, where the z axis signifies depth.
+The coordinates in WebGL are restricted to (1, 1, 1) and (-1, -1, - 1).
+It means − if you consider the screen projecting WebGL graphics as a cube, then one corner of the cube will be (1, 1, 1) and the opposite corner will be (-1, -1, -1).
+WebGL won’t display anything that is drawn beyond these boundaries.